Castelletto Molina: in the hills of High Monferrato the church that "escaped" from the castle walls.

 The main places of interest overlook the main square of the village.

-The Castle of Counts Veggi, of medieval origin, is characterized by the presence of five towers used for defense and as ancient prisons.
+The Castle of Counts Veggi, of medieval origin, is characterized by the presence of five towers used for defence and as ancient prisons.

-The interior space consists of two buildings including a noble chapel, open to the public twice a year to celebrate mass.
+Interior space consists of two buildings, including a noble chapel, open to the public twice a year to celebrate mass.

 The Church of Saint Bartolomeo Apostolo, a parish church, was once enclosed in the walls of the castle with its façade facing east.